crazy-max/diun/README.md

 * Allow to watch a full Docker repository and report new tags
 * Include and exclude filters with regular expression for tags
 * Internal cron implementation through go routines
+* Allow overriding os and architecture when watching
 * Beautiful email report
 * Webhook notification
 * Enhanced logging